-In 2010, the U.S. Geological Survey estimated that the Levant Basin, which is located along the shores of Syria, Lebanon, the Palestinian Territories, Israel and Cyprus, has mean probable undiscovered oil resources of approximately 1.7 billion barrels and mean probable undiscovered natural gas resources of approximately 3.5 trillion cubic metres.
+In 2010, the U.S. Geological Survey estimated that the Levant Basin, which is located along the shores of Syria, Lebanon, the Palestinian Territories, Israel and Cyprus, has mean probable undiscovered oil resources of approximately 1.7 billion barrels and mean probable undiscovered natural gas resources of approximately 122 trillion cubic feet.
 The MoU provides for the development of these domestic oil and natural gas reserves as a medium to long term prospect for the reduction of Cyprus' energy import dependency and energy prices which, in turn, would have a positive impact on the Cypriot economy.
 However, all estimates of energy reserves involve a measure of geologic and engineering uncertainty which could result in lower production and reserves than anticipated and, accordingly, the energy reserves in the Levant Basin may not be as large, or recoverable, as initially estimated.
-In addition, the successful development of these energy reserves, designing efficient energy markets and implementing an adequate regulatory regime.
+In addition, the successful development of these energy reserves involve significant challenges in terms of financing and planning the infrastructure required to exploit these energy reserves, designing efficient energy markets and implementing an adequate regulatory regime.
 Accordingly, there can be no assurance that the development of the Cyprus' domestic oil and natural gas reserves will be successful or result in a positive impact on the Cypriot economy.

-Risks Relating to the Global Financial Markets and the Group's Operations Outside Cyprus
+Risks Relating to the Global Financial Markets and the Group's Operations Outside Cyprus changes in the level of interest rates imposed by the ECB;